-Temple Beth-El is supported by a Board of Trustees, who together serve as the modern equivalent of our kohanim.
+Temple Beth-El is supported by a Board of Trustees, who serve as our modern equivalent of kohanim.

 Paul Klein (President)

 Paul has been involved with Temple Beth El for over a decade in various capacities.
 Paul has dedicated his extensive experience in jewelry, the arts and business management to his passion of building community on City Island and beyond.
 By day, Paul works as a professional jeweler and owns Kaleidoscope Gallery on City Island; Paul creates the Temple’s signature logo sailboat “Star of David” as a piece of jewelry.
 Paul also serves as Vice President of City Island’s Chamber of Commerce and is deeply involved in promoting City Island and the Bronx.
 Paul has lived on City Island since 1994 with his partner, Bill Rainford.
 Originally from Baltimore, Paul earned a degree in business from the University of Maryland.